Northern (automobile): History

 In 1906 a 30-horsepower four-cylinder touring car was introduced, and the company was renamed Northern Motor Car Company.
 In 1907 another larger version with an advertised 50 horsepower engine was introduced.
 The car was available as a touring car, runabout or limousine.
 By 1908 the model choices were somewhat reduced but still included the original one-cylinder runabout.

+Production models

+Northern's production figures in 1906 amounted to 600 vehicles.